claire181129/leetcode-everyday/README.md

 11. code block completity, code should be in block, should be tested as block, should be block complete(what's input, what's output).
 12. code that's not elegant, not short, not clear, not block complete, is not code, it's trash. like HJ67.
 13. If you're sure you're doing it wrong way, and you already got bad feeling, you should quit, take a break.
+14. the nested if/while/loop, shouldn't be more than 3.
+15. function, code block shouldn't be more than 30 lines.